EmilyWanjiku/snake-game/README.md

 ![Screenshot 2025-04-08 at 14-15-13 v0 App](https://github.com/user-attachments/assets/c09fb033-6775-45e7-bfad-890ae7ca731a)

-#Then you can start the production server:
+# Then you can start the production server:
 npm start
-#To fix  - left button

 # or
 just uae npm run build
 --also game bug..exists or ends game